Colonial Williamsburg: History of Colonial Williamsburg

-Dr. Goodwin and the Rockefellers
+Goodwin and the Rockefellers

 The Reverend Dr. W. A. R. Goodwin became rector of Williamsburg's Bruton Parish Church in 1903 for the first of two periods.
 He was born in 1869 at Richmond to a Confederate veteran and his well-to-do wife and reared in rural Nelson County at Norwood.
 He was educated at Roanoke College, the University of Virginia, the University of Richmond, and the Virginia Theological Seminary.
-He first visited Williamsburg as a seminarian sent to recruit William & Mary students, and he became rector at age 34 of a Bruton Parish Church that was riven by factions.
+He first visited Williamsburg as a seminarian sent to recruit William & Mary students.
+He became rector at age 34 of the Bruton Parish Church, which at that time was riven by factions.
 He helped harmonize the congregation and assumed leadership of a flagging campaign to restore the 1711 church building.
-Goodwin and New York ecclesiastical architect J. Stewart Barney completed the church restoration in time for 300th anniversary of the founding of America's Anglican Church at nearby Jamestown, Virginia, in 1907.
+Goodwin and New York ecclesiastical architect J. Stewart Barney completed the church restoration in time for the 300th anniversary of the founding of America's Anglican Church at nearby Jamestown, Virginia, in 1907.
 Goodwin traveled the East Coast raising money for the project and establishing philanthropic contacts.
 Among the 1907 anniversary guests was J. P. Morgan, president of the Episcopal church's General Convention meeting that year in Richmond.

-Goodwin accepted a call from wealthy St. Paul's Episcopal Church in Rochester, N.Y. in 1908, and pastored there until his return in 1923 to Williamsburg to become a William & Mary fund-raiser and religious studies professor, as well as pastor of Yorktown's Episcopal church and a chapel at Toano.
+Goodwin accepted a call from wealthy St. Paul's Episcopal Church in Rochester, New York in 1908, and pastored there until his return in 1923 to Williamsburg to become a College of William & Mary fund-raiser and religious studies professor, as well as pastor of Yorktown's Episcopal church and a chapel at Toano.
 He had maintained his Williamsburg ties, periodically visiting the graves of his first wife and their son, using William & Mary's library for historical research, and vacationing.
-What he saw in the deterioration of colonial-era buildings saddened and inspired him.
+He saw the ongoing deterioration of colonial-era buildings.

 He renewed his connections with the Association for the Preservation of Virginia Antiquities, whose membership included prominent and wealthy Virginians, and he helped to protect and repair the Magazine.
 He and other William & Mary professors saved the John Blair House from demolition to make way for a gasoline station, and they turned it into a faculty club.
 In 1924, the college launched a building and fund-raising drive, and Goodwin adopted Barney's proposal for saving other houses in the historic section of the town for use as student and faculty housing.
-He worked for two years to interest individuals such as Henry Ford and organizations such as the Dames of Colonial America to invest in his hopes, and he eventually obtained the support and financial commitment of John D. Rockefeller Jr., the wealthy son of the founder of the Standard Oil monopoly.
+He worked for two years to interest individuals such as Henry Ford and organizations such as the Dames of Colonial America to invest.
+He eventually obtained the support and financial commitment of John D. Rockefeller Jr., the wealthy son of the founder of Standard Oil.
 Rockefeller's wife Abby Aldrich Rockefeller also played a role.
 Goodwin returned to the Bruton Parish pulpit in 1926, keeping his college positions.